 More than 50 percent of X-FAB’s revenue is in the automotive sector.
 Our ability to meet the highest automotive quality standards for reliability is based on:

-Every new car worldwide has, on average, nine chips inside made by X-FAB.
+Every new car worldwide has, on average, thirteen chips inside made by X-FAB.

 The quality of the products and services provided by X-FAB forms the foundation of success for our company.
 X-FAB’s policy is to provide products and services that meet or exceed our customers’ expectations.

 We achieve this by:

 Another major accomplishment in 25 years of producing high reliability ICs for the global automobile business ... more

 X-FAB’s production test for XH018 embedded Flash IP blocks uses a serial test interface implemented during the design phase of the IC.
 A parallel IP test also is performed to increase test throughput and reduce cost.
 Both tests are conducted according to the test specification based on a high test ... more

 Increasing demand for semiconductors used in automotive applications is attracting newcomers to this market segment.
 To ensure a high quality standard, X-FAB offers customized training that highlights differences between consumer and automotive applications and explains X-FAB offerings that can ... more